+irst, select the type of data source you wis sh to add, then enter the required property values.

-Type: JNDI Data Source Name (required): Foodmart JNDI Data Source
+Type: JNDI Data Source 🗸

-Name (required): Foodmart JNDI Data Source
+Name (required):

 Foodmart JNDI Data Source

 Resource ID (required):

 Foodmart_JNDI_Data_Source

 Description:

 Sample JNDI data source

 Service Name (required):

 jdbc/foodmart

 Hint: jdbc/jasperserver

 Time Zone:

-Use database setting. •
+Use database setting.

-Hint: Do not change the time zone setting unless you know the database timestamp data is incorrec t.
+Hint: Do not change the time zone setting unle ess you know the database timestamp data is incorrect.

 Save Location:

 /datasources

 Browse

+Test Connection

 Set the Time Zone field when the datetime values stored in the target RDBMS do not indicate a time zone.
 When datetime values are stored in a format other than local time zone offset relative to Greenwich Mean time (GMT), you must specify a time zone so that the server can convert datetime values read from the target database properly.
 Set the Time Zone field to the correct time zone for the data in the data base.
 When in doubt, leave the field blank.

-The list of available time zones is configurable, as described in section B.4.1, "Specifying Additional Locales," on page 176.
+The list of available time zones is configurable, as described in section B.4.1, "Specifying Additional Locales," on page 182.

 - Click Test Connection to validate the data source.
 If the validation fails, ensure that the values you entered are correct, that the database is exposed through JNDI, and that the database is running.
-Also, see the troubleshooting section A.6.4, "JNDI Services on Apache Tomcat," on page 166. - 6.
+Also, see the troubleshooting section A.6.4, "JNDI Services on Apache Tomcat," on page 170. - 6.
 When the test is successful, click Save.
 The data source appears in the repository.

 For details about configuring a JNDI database connection at the application server level and making it available to the server's applications, refer to the documentation provided with your application server.
-In particular, see the troubleshooting instructions in section A.6, "Adding Data Sources," on page 165.
+In particular, see the troubleshooting instructions in section A.6, "Adding Data Sources," on page 169.